rpdav/nixos/pi.md

 nvf still seems to need to compile dotnet even with cache enabled. stopped after 4.75 hours.
 Will have to omit from pi for now.
 Would nixvim be better?

+retroarch install seemed to work fine. swapped out snes9x for bsnes because 9x is unfree and had to be compiled

 ### Reinstall/redeploy

 ## Declarative deploy